Community empowerment, transformative cities, and building a climate-resilient economy

 - City Temperature And City Economics, A Hidden Relationship Between Sun and Wind and Profit

 - The role of urban design in economic growth in tropical cities.
-Upcoming.
-1st Sustainable Tropical Urbanism Symposium: Tropical cities in a warming world
+1st Sustainable Tropical Urbanism Symposium: Tropical cities in a warming world, Singapore September 2019

 - Community-based tourism in villages surrounding Borobudur Temple: an inclusive and sustainable path to 2030 agenda